jameswong3388/Pyneer/README.md

 ## API overview
-`db.*` - Database API, you can use this to easily access your database.
+`db.*` - With Pyneer's database API, you can easily execute CRUD operations on your database.
+Pyneer uses `db.json` as the database file, but you can easily change it when calling the APIs.

 ## Usage
 To run the project, simply run `index.py` with `python` or `python3` depending on your system.